 Benign essential blepharospasm

-Benign essential blepharospasm specifically affects your eyes and can get worse over time.
+Benign essential blepharospasm is a rare neurological condition that specifically affects the eyes and can worsen over time.
 Early symptoms may include light sensitivity and difficulty keeping your eyes open.

 Myasthenia gravis